Dive boat: Diver lifts

+Dive boat operations

 Procedures for diving from a boat vary depending on the boat, the diving equipment, the dive site and the dive plan.

 Stowage of dive gear

 Trim and stability of small boats can be significantly influenced by where and how the dive gear is stowed.

 When transiting a surf line, or in other rough sea conditions, the movement of the boat can cause poorly secured equipment to move, which can directly injure the occupants, and adversely affect trim and stability, and thereby the safety of the vessel and its occupants.
 Dedicated dive boats usually provide cylinder racks to stow the scuba sets, and may also provide bins or racks to stow other heavy equipment.
 Larger vessels, particularly liveaboards, may also provide a camera table and fresh water rinsing facilities for washing gear after the dive.

 Deployment of divers

 Divers will usually enter the water with positive buoyancy, as this allows them to make final surface checks, signal to the boat that they are OK and co-ordinate descent with a buddy, but there are occasions when negative buoyancy entries are chosen to avoid excessive drift in a strong current, in which case all pre-dive checks must be done on the boat, the buoyancy compensator, and where applicable, the dry-suit emptied of gas, and the breathing apparatus function thoroughly checked before entering the water.
 The risk of injury if there is an equipment problem is greater for negative entry, particularly with breathing gas failures.